 After you configure and enable App Override, whenever you open an application that has created a profile, any modifications you want will be automatically applied and will return to their original state when the application is closed.

 Root app delete

-Every smart phone user finds it tough to manage the storage in their devices.
-Since all the mobiles have built in storage, on the contrary, they need extra storages for their apps and memorable data.
+Every smartphone user finds it tough to manage the storage on their devices.
+Since all the mobiles have built-in storage, on the contrary, they need extra storages for their apps and memorable data.
 FolderMount allows users to transfer all the apps on the storage card, which normally cannot move their data on the card.